Charles Weldon: Career

 Weldon began his acting career in 1969, with a role in the Oscar Brown Jr.'s musical Big-Time Buck White starring as Muhammad Ali.
-He joined the Negro Ensemble Company in 1970 and later became its artistic director in 2005.
+He joined the original Negro Ensemble Company in 1970.
+After the NEC dissolved in 1993, Weldon founded the Negro Ensemble Company, Inc. in 2005, as a tribute to the company that fostered his early career, operating as artistic director.

 In 1973, he was a part of the Broadway cast of The River Niger, with Cicely Tyson and James Earl Jones.
 The River Niger was written by Joseph A. Walker (playwright) and won a Tony Award for best play.

 Weldon appeared in the original San Francisco production of Hair and directed and acted in many regional theaters.
 For the Denver Theater Center, he appeared in twelve productions.
 His last project was the short film Paris Blues in Harlem, which he co-produced and starred in with Nadhege Ptah and Michele Baldwin, who cast him in the project.
-Weldon starred in the role of the Jamaican Grim Reaper (the body-snatcher) in Sophia Romma's (playwright and Literary Manager of the Negro Ensemble Company from 2012) allegorical satire, The Blacklist at the 13th Street Repertory Company in 2016.
+Weldon starred in the role of the Jamaican Grim Reaper (the body-snatcher) in Sophia Romma's (playwright and Literary Manager of the Negro Ensemble Company, Inc. from 2012) allegorical satire, The Blacklist at the 13th Street Repertory Company in 2016.